 I was born in Belgium and have lived in Melbourne (Australia) since 1978.
-I have worked in education, child protection and public mental health.
+I have worked as a teacher and lecturer in education; and as a policy adviser and project manager in child protection and public mental health.
 I now work as an independent writer and as a part-time volunteer, teaching English to recently arrived migrants and refugees.

 My short stories explore events from my youth in Belgium.
-I am interested in how stories can be revitalised or constricted by memory and language.
+I am interested in how memory and language can revitalise or constrain story telling.
 I like to restore energy to significant events that have become shallow from frequent re-telling.